What is Underpinning?

 How Much Does Underpinning Cost?

-You should also take into consideration how easily accessible the property is.
-If the site is restricted or difficult to access, then construction can take a lot longer to complete and potentially cost more.
+You should also take into consideration how accessible the property is.
+If the site is difficult to access, the process can take longer to complete and potentially cost more.

 Selling an Underpinned Property

-When selling an underpinned property, you must declare to the buyer what work has been previously done on it and when.
+When selling an underpinned property, you must declare to the buyer what work has taken place.
 This may make buyers more cautious but you cannot conceal this information.
-Sadly, recently underpinned properties often lose a lot of their value due to the increased risk, however, they’re not impossible to sell as long as you’re realistic regarding the asking price.

 Buying an Underpinned Property

-Buying a previously underpinned property may seem daunting at first but it’s important to research and assess the risks before making a decision.
-The first step would be to hire an RICS accredited surveyor to conduct a full structural survey to assess the work that has been done and the current state of the foundations.
+When buying an underpinned property, it’s important to assess the risks.
+The first step is to hire an RICS accredited surveyor to conduct a structural survey.
+They can assess the underpinning and review the current condition of the foundations.

 Does Underpinning Affect Your Insurance?

-If your property requires underpinning or you’re considering purchasing an underpinned house, you may want to search for specialist insurance providers as, even though they may be more expensive, they can give you more suitable cover.
+If you own or are buying an underpinned house, you may want to use a specialist insurance provider.
+They may be more expensive, but they can give you more suitable cover.